Planning the Home Education Year: Part 9 – Planning the Day

 Setting specific activities to explore on specific weekdays helps a child internalize time without relying on a calendar.
 This is significant for children who are not developmentally ready to understand how a calendar works.
 Above, you’ll see that on this particular week, I didn’t do any modelling with my son because Monday was a holiday.

 In the image above, you can see that I’ve written each activity on sticky note paper, adding “outing” on a fifth one.
 The Waldorf approach suggests selecting the same day each week for these activities.
-For instance, baking always on Monday, painting always on Tuesday, etc. This is done to help build an internal rhythm of the days of the week for children who are not developmentally ready to understand a calendar.
+For instance, baking is always on Monday, painting is always on Tuesday, etc. This is done to help build an internal rhythm of the days of the week for children who are not developmentally ready to understand a calendar.

 While this is what I aim to do for the most part with my son, who is not developmentally ready to understand how a calendar works, I know it will not be realistic for us.
 We sometimes have appointments and visitors.
 This is why I wrote the activities down on sticky note paper—they can now easily be moved around weekly.